-Jamboree is awarded 75 Veterans Affairs Supportive Housing (VASH) project-based vouchers to help finance the development of Santa Ana Veterans Village, the largest veterans housing community in Orange County.
+Jamboree is awarded 75 Veterans Affairs Supportive Housing (VASH) project-based vouchers to help finance the development of Heroes Landing (formerly called Santa Ana Veterans Village), the largest veterans housing community in Orange County.
 Jamboree opens Wesley Village, an innovative, multi-use campus that features multigenerational housing for both families and seniors as well as services for residents and the local community.
 In partnership with Garden Grove United Methodist Church, Jamboree develops this affordable campus on unused church land.

 Co-developed with Innovative Housing Opportunities, Jamboree’s Quality Development and Construction completes its first new construction property with Rockwood Apartments, an award-winning multifamily development for formerly homeless children and their families, plus permanent supportive housing for Mental Health Services Act (MHSA) clients living with mental illness.
 Jamboree expands its volunteer and intern program, amassing more than 5,500 hours of donated hours.

 Jamboree celebrates its 25th anniversary with a banner year in growth of staff and expansion of our mission.
 The celebration highlights our legacy, growing community impact, and raises funds supporting resident services.